CSaldajeno/cse15l_lab5/index.md

 ```
 **A description of what to edit to fix the bug**

-I changed `index1` in second while in the ListExamples.java
+I changed `index1` in second while loop in the ListExamples.java

 ```
 while(index2 < list2.size()) {